bruceravel/demeter/documentation/Athena/hephaestus.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When beamline customization is enabled, the two buttons labeled
-:quoted:`Show K edges` and :quoted:`Show L edges` will be visible.
-These are
+:kbd:`Show K edges,light` and :kbd:`Show L edges,light` will be
-both toggle buttons.
-When pressed, they will disable all elements that
+visible.
+These are both toggle buttons.
+When pressed, they will
-cannot be measured by that edge at the beamline.
+disable all elements that cannot be measured by that edge at the
+beamline.

 .. _fig-hephbeamline: